Maziarkiani/SemEval2026-Task9-Subtask1-Polarization/README.md

 # MKJ at SemEval-2026 Task 9: Polarization Detection

-This repository contains the official codebase for the paper:
+This repository contains the codebase and final prediction files for the paper:

 **"MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization."**

-Our system implements an **Adaptive Modeling Framework** for multilingual polarization detection across 22 languages.
-The framework dynamically switches between:

-- High-capacity multilingual generalists
-- Monolingual specialist models
-- Hybrid soft-voting ensembles

----

 ## Repository Structure